 How can you increase the Project Delivery Competence of an Organization?

 Once an organization invests in improving the project delivery competency, they will see mid and long-term productive results.
-When making an investment for the project management processes, project managers, or any other aspect that will impact project delivery, executives must be ready to see results in six to sixteen months.
+When the executives are making an investment in the project management processes, resources, or tools that will impact project delivery, they must be ready to see results in six to sixteen months.
 Because the project management knowledge and competency do not improve over the night.
 It is an ongoing process.

 PMO Executives can consider the following to improve the project delivery competence of their organization.